nidawi/1DV10/docs/UseCases.md

 ## Main Scenario
  1. Starts when a user wants to delete a post.
  2. System deletes the thread and returns the user to the thread view.

 ## Alternate Scenario
  * 2a.
 Post does not exist
+   1. System presents an error view with information about the issue.
+ * 2b.
+User provided illegal post identifier
+   1. System presents an error view with information about the issue.

+# UC13 View Post
+## Main Scenario
+ 1. Starts when a user wants to view a specific post.
+ 2. System presents the post.

+## Alternate Scenario
+ * 2a.
+Post does not exist